-The Group has paid fees to Clearwater Fiduciary Services Limited during the year ended December 31, 2020 of US\$67,024 (2019: US\$13,873).
-One of the directors of Clearwater Fiduciary Services Limited is also a director of Geodrill Limited.
+The Group has paid fees to Clearwater Limited during the year ended December 31, 2021 of US\$18,510 (2020: US\$67,024 paid to Clearwater Fiduciary Services Limited).
+One of the directors of Clearwater Limited and Clearwater Fiduciary Services Limited is also a director of Geodrill Limited.